Chattanooga-Digital-Dev/hubzilla/README.md

 - **URL rewrite testing** - Internal HTTP forwarding for setup wizard validation
 - **Automated setup** - SSL generation, database initialization, and configuration

+## Disclaimer

+This guide was developed with AI assistance and is provided "as-is" without warranty.
+Please research any commands before running them.
+This code is in early development, may contain bugs, and is intended for local development and testing only. **Not for production use.**

 ## Prerequisites

 - Docker & Docker Compose